 Once off duty many of the men visited the canteen near their barracks or went to the theater located in the main part of the base.
 The movies shown were newer but not the latest movies.
 A theater near their barracks was still being built, but when it was finished they only had to walk across the street.
 Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus that was provided by the Army and cost 25 cents.
 Tacoma was a little over 11 miles from the base and Olympia was a little over 22 miles from the base.
 Many of the men went to see the remains of the Narrows Bridge which had collapsed on November 7, 1940.
 On base, they played football, basketball, and softball.

+Headquarters Company was formed at this time with men from the three companies of the battalion transferred to the company.
 At the end of February, the first detachment of men was sent to Ft.
-Knox, Kentucky, for training as radio operators for 13 weeks.
-On March 5, the soldiers were paid for the first time receiving pay for 18 days of service.
+Knox, Kentucky, for training as clerks for 13 weeks.
+On March 5th, the soldiers were paid for the first time receiving pay for 18 days of service.
 A second detachment of men was sent to Ft.
-Knox the second week of March.
-Jack was in this group and attended gunnery school.
+Knox the second week of March and attended radio school.
+This was considered one of the hardest schools to complete because the man had to be able to decode 20 words in one minute.
+The men also did not get weekend passes as often as the men attending the other schools.
 Another detachment of men was sent to mechanics school and gunnery school at Ft.
 Knox the last week in March.
 At one point, there were more members of the battalion at Ft.
 Knox than at Ft.
 Lewis.
-On March 10, the company took a 3-mile hike with backpacks.
-When they returned they had to pitch their tents and there was an inspection.
-They took an 8-mile road march through the fir trees on March 14.
-The next day they had a field inspection.
-The battalion at one point had more men at Ft.
-Knox than at Ft.
-Lewis, so they were given the job of garbage collection and distributing coal to buildings for the coal-fired furnaces.
+Jack was sent to Ft.
+Knox and attended gunnery school.

 In May, seventeen “selectees” joined the company but lived with Headquarters Company had been condensed down to six weeks under the direction of sergeants from the company.
 The sergeants lived with them and dealt with all their problems or directed them to someone who could help them.
 They supervised the selectees’ calisthenics and drill, besides holding classes in all the different subjects they needed to be trained as tank battalion members.
 The original company members called them “Glamor Boys” and “Refugees.”
 The battalion’s first motorcycles also arrived in May and all battalion members had to learn to ride them.
 Still, more men were sent to Ft.
 Knox for training.